Mograsim-Team/Mograsim/docs/getting_started.md

 #### Register view
 1. Expand the pseudo register group.
 It should contain the registers R0-R15 as well as the Q register.
-All of them should be 0, displayed as a bitstring (TODO view in hex).
+All of them should be 0, displayed as a bitstring (TODO: view in hex).

-It is possible to change the register contents via this view by clicking on the old value and entering a new bitstring (TODO a hex integer).
+It is possible to change the register contents via this view by clicking on the old value and entering a new bitstring (TODO: a hex integer).
 It is not recommended to use `Z` in these bitstrings.
 #### Debug view
 Lists all currently running machines.
 The Simulation, Memory, and Register view follow the selection done here.
 A Mograsim machine launch contains one debug target, which contains one thread labeled "pseudo thread".